BlueHost was started by Matt Heaton, who also started HostMonster and FastDomain, in 1996.

 Today, BlueHost stands as one of the most largest hosting providers in market, powering more than 2 million websites worldwide.
 The company is no longer the simple shared hosting provider it used to be in 2005.
-A freshly-designed website was launched not long ago (which I think is a lot more better and use-friendly) and three new levels of hosting services (VPS, reseller, and dedicated hosting) were added in BlueHost service.
+A freshly-designed website was launched in 2013/2014 (which I think is a lot more better and use-friendly), the original shared hosting plan is replaced by three different plans (Starter, Plus, and Business Pro), and three new levels of hosting services (VPS, reseller, and dedicated hosting) were added in BlueHost service.

 My Experience with BlueHost Hosting

-Key question: Is BlueHost right for you?
-Let’s take a quick look on BlueHost’s pros and cons.
+Key question: Is BlueHost hosting right for you?
+We will now take a quick look on BlueHost’s pros and cons.

 What I like about BlueHost

 I have been holding a BlueHost shared hosting account for almost 10 years (old plan – Platinum Pak, hosted on Box508.Bluehost.com server).
 And I am impressed with BlueHost’s server performance recently.
 The web host scored 99.9% uptime on average in 2014 and is easily one of the most stable web hosts in my test sheets (I track more than 30 web hosts at time of writing).
 The back-to-back 100% uptime (you’ll see below) is outstanding and definitely not too bad a host that charges you less than $5 per month.

 BlueHost Uptime Score (Feb, 2016)

 BlueHost Uptime Score (Mar – Apr, 2015)